pau1a/Transcrypt/IA.md

 # **6. Content Types**

 This section defines the distinct classes of content used across the platform, from marketing pages and long-form articles to intake forms, evaluation steps, reports, and legal surfaces.
 Each type carries its own structural requirements and behavioural expectations.
 The foundational templates for these content types are represented in Appendix A, ensuring consistency, predictability, and long-term maintainability.
+Certain content types may embed governed cross-page partials for lateral discovery (e.g., related content, industry pivots, workflow guidance), and these partials are defined and constrained in Appendix D.

 ## **6.1 Marketing Types**